djunamay/apoe4myelin/README.md

 Find the corresponding paper [here]().
 ### Data availability
-- If you would like to *process the raw Fastq* files and associated metadata, these files can be downloaded [here](link to synapse fastq files)
+- If you would like to *process the un-qc'ed counts matrix* and associated metadata, these files can be downloaded [here](link to synapse pre-qc data)
-- If you would like to *access the fully-processed, annotated, and qc-ed data*, that data can be found [here](link to single cell experiment object).
+- If you would like to *access the fully-processed, annotated, and qc-ed data*, that data can be found [here](link to synapse qc_counts_data).
-- All other datasets needed for this analysis are available through [OSF](https://osf.io/uyczk/).
+- All other datasets needed for this analysis are available through [the open science framework](https://osf.io/uyczk/).

 ### Reproduce analyses and plots
 Follow these instructions to reproduce analyses and plots, as shown in the paper.